Beijing: Early history

-The earliest traces of human habitation in the Peking municipality were found in the caves of Dragon Bone Hill near the village of Zhoukoudian in Fangshan District, where Peking Man lived.
+The earliest traces of human habitation in the Beijing municipality were found in the caves of Dragon Bone Hill near the village of Zhoukoudian in Fangshan District, where Peking Man lived.
 Homo erectus fossils from the caves date to 230,000 to 250,000 years ago.
 Paleolithic Homo sapiens also lived there more recently, about 27,000 years ago.
-Archaeologists have found neolithic settlements throughout the municipality, including in Wangfujing, located in central Peking.
+Archaeologists have found neolithic settlements throughout the municipality, including in Wangfujing, located in central Beijing.

-The first walled city in Beijing was Jicheng, the capital city of the state of Ji which was built in 1045 BC.
-Within modern Beijing, Jicheng was located around the present Guang'anmen area in the south of Xicheng District.
-This settlement was later conquered by the state of Yan and made its capital.
+The first walled city in Beijing was Ji, the eponymous capital city of the state of Ji.
+Within modern Beijing, Ji was located around the present Guang'anmen area in the south of Xicheng District.
+During the early Zhou period, this settlement was conquered by the state of Yan (11th century BC – 222 BC), whose original capital was located 45 km southwest in Fangshan District, and made its new capital.
+Yan eventually became one of the seven major states of China during the Warring States period (c.
+475 – 221 BC).